 You can find these deals and similar specials on the IKEA Foods Page.

-On select weekends like Labor Day, you can dine in an IKEA restaurant and then deduct your total restaurant bill from any home furnishings purchase of $100 or more.
+When the deal is good, you can dine in an IKEA restaurant and then deduct your total restaurant bill from any home furnishings purchase of $100 or more.
 Be sure to have a Family Membership before you go; you can get a free membership at: IKEA Family Membership.

 Here is how the deal works (from IKEA):